liferay-design/liferay.design/src/markdown/handbook/tools/jira-project/issue-types.md

 **Configuring the layout of an issue**

-To configure the layout of the new Jira issue view—which fields appear and the order they appear in—open an issue and choose Configure at the bottom-right.
+To configure the layout of the new issue view which fields appear and the order they appear in—open an issue and choose Configure at the bottom-right.
 To find out more about configuring the issue layout, [see here](https://support.atlassian.com/jira-software-cloud/docs/configure-field-layout-in-the-issue-view/).

 <Image
 	src="/images/handbook/tools/jira/issue-screens.png"